undergrad-partner-school

 Student Organizations

-The number of student organizations and groups with open membership at this school is 350.
+Based on the most up-to-date information available, there are 350 open-membership organizations at University of Minnesota, Twin Cities Campus.
 Sororities and fraternities are included in that number.
 If you are interested in music, you can join the University of Minnesota, Twin Cities Campus band or chorus.
-There is a drama club you can join if acting is something that interests you.
-You have a passion for media and communication?
-University of Minnesota, Twin Cities Campus publishes its own newspaper and has its own radio station.
+If you're interested in acting, you have the option to join a drama club.
+For students interested in media and communication, University of Minnesota, Twin Cities Campus publishes its own newspaper and has its own radio station.

 Student Services

-At University of Minnesota, Twin Cities Campus, there are many amenities that make life on campus pleasant and safe.
+At University of Minnesota, Twin Cities Campus, there are many amenities required for a comfortable and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
-The dormitory entrances at the school are electronically controlled.
-There is a security patrol that operates 24 hours a day.
-The transport/escort service operates during late hours.
+There are 24-hour emergency phone and alarm devices.
+The dormitory entrances are electronically operated.
+There is a security patrol that operates around the clock.
+The after-hours transportation/escort service is available.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Minnesota, Twin Cities Campus.

 All in all, campus life at University of Minnesota, Twin Cities Campus is rich and vibrant and provides everything most students need.